Crimson-Wizard/bus-off-blog/README.md

 AC-1 see the media app in admin

-- Perform the Test: Log in to the site with admin privileges.
-Navigate to the admin panel.
-Look for the media section.Verify that the media app is visible and accessible.
-Ensure that you can open this app to manage and add image to gallery.
+- Perform the Test: Logged in to the site with admin privileges.
+Navigated to the admin panel.
+Looked for the media section.
+Verified that the media app is visible and accessible.
+Ensured that you can open this app to manage and add images to gallery.

-### visit the images page
+### Visit the images page

 As a user I can select the media nav so that view the media page

 Ac-1 when the media link is clicked you are taken to the media page

-- Perform the Test: Log in as a site user.
-Navigate to the site’s main navigation menu or dashboard.
-Find and click on the media navigation menu item.
-Verify that clicking the link takes you to the media page where you can view media content.
+- Perform the Test: Logged in as a site user.
+Navigated to the site’s main navigation menu.
+Find and click on the gallery section.
+Verify that clicking the link takes you to the gallery media page where you can view media content.

-### upload image successfully
+### Upload image successfully

 As a admin I can upload image so that see it displayed with correct css styling on the website

 Ac-1 be able to upload image

-- Perform the Test: Log in as an admin.
-Navigate to the admin panel management section.
-Locate the option to upload images.
-Select an image file from your computer and complete the upload process.
-Verify that the image is successfully uploaded and listed in the media library.
+- Perform the Test: Logged in as an admin.
+Navigated to the media management section.
+Located the option to upload images.
+Select an image file from my computer and completed the upload process.
+Verified that the image is successfully uploaded and listed in the media library.
+Checked that Title field must be completed if not a "This field is required" prompt will be displayed.
+Check that image field must be completed, if not a "no file selecte" prompt will be displayed.

 Ac-2 view image on website with correct html and css styling

-- Perform the Test: Ensure the uploaded image is included in a relevant page or post on the website.
-Navigate to the page where the image should be displayed.
-Verify that the image appears on the page.
-Check that the image is styled correctly according to the website’s CSS and html following the gallery format.
+- Perform the Test: Ensured that the uploaded image is included in the gallery section on the website.
+Verified that the image appears on the page.
+Checked that the image is styled correctly according to the website’s CSS and html following the gallery format and that the image expands when clicked and reduces when selected.

-### add image to blog list
+### Add image to blog list

 As a admin I can add image to blog so that the blog has a unique image

 Ac-1 add image fields to the blog post

-- Perform the Test: Log in as an admin.
-Navigate to the post creation in the admin panel.
-Ensure there is an option to add or upload an image.
-Verify that you can upload or select an image for the blog post, in no image is selected a placeholder image has been used in its place.
+- Perform the Test: Logged in as an admin.
+Navigated to the post creation in the admin panel.
+Ensured there is an option to add or upload an image.
+Verify that you can upload or select an image for the blog post, if no image is selected a placeholder image has been used in its place.

-### image live site issue
+### Image live site issue

 As a admin I can upload an image to the live site so that it can be displayed in the image gallery.